tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 a.push(Tuple(0)); // segfault!
 ```

 By exposing a reference to the struct field, it's now possible to exchange the contents of two containers without updating the capacity to match.
-In this example, `a` thinks it has capacity to push an element, but contains a slice with no allocated capacity, causing the segfault. `Vec` doesn't have this issue because it derefs to the unsized type `[T]`, which can't be passed to `mem::swap`.
+In this example, `a` thinks it has capacity to push an element, but contains a slice with no allocated capacity, causing the segfault. `Vec` doesn't have this issue because it dereferences to the unsized type `[T]`, which can't be passed to `mem::swap`.
 We can make `Slice` unsized like so:

 ```rust
 pub struct Soa<T: Soars> {